shpml/fundamentals/04_chapter/08_exercise.md

 All done for now!

-*In the next Code Challenge, you'll be ready to build a navigation bar, experiment with web fonts, and use CSS to resize the hero image—plus.
+*In the next Code Challenge, you'll be ready to build a navigation bar, experiment with web fonts, and use CSS to resize the hero image.
 You'll also position all of the content containers you built in this unit!*